duplode/duplode.github.io/src/posts/casual-hacking-with-stack.md

 $ vi xp.cabal # Adjust accordingly, and list your extra deps.
 ```

-You also need to tell stack about the fake project.
+You also need to tell stack about this fake project.
 All it takes is
 adding an entry for the subdirectory in `stack.yaml`:

 ``` yaml